campuscode/rails-guides-pt-BR/pt-BR/testing.md

 and enqueued jobs are cleared before any test run so you can safely assume that no jobs have already been executed in the scope of each test.

-### Custom Assertions And Testing Jobs Inside Other Components
+### Custom Assertions and Testing Jobs inside Other Components

 Active Job ships with a bunch of custom assertions that can be used to lessen the verbosity of tests.
 For a full list of available assertions, see the API documentation for [`ActiveJob::TestHelper`](https://api.rubyonrails.org/classes/ActiveJob/TestHelper.html).